 The U.S. has an enormous role to play in the global energy picture.
 Our Department of Energy and national lab system has been the envy of the world, leading to such life-altering creations as nuclear power, the shale gas revolution and the perfecting of the internal combustion engine.
-Watch Rich’s latest video here or scroll to the bottom of this post

 With strategies now laser-focused on affordably meeting both growing global demand for reliable and lower-carbon power, chances remain high that the new generation of miracle technologies will be created in an American national laboratory in collaboration with the U.S. private sector.
 These low-cost, high-performing technologies will be the backbone of efforts particularly targeting rising carbon emissions in the developing world.

 But the U.S. continues to struggle with better ensuring the highest potential impact of these efforts.

 There remains a “valley of death” between basic R&D and commercialization.
 Corporations, driven by quarterly earnings, don’t have the budgets to build these technologies on their own and get them across this valley.
 Electricity markets across the country are structured in a manner that dissuade utility investment in new technologies, thereby stacking the odds for existing technologies.

 There is no silver bullet to facilitate the public-private partnerships to bridge this valley and subsequent breakthroughs needed to modernize the global energy sector and meet the challenge of reaching the needed impact of U.S. clean energy investments.

 But a new set of bipartisan Senate bills introduced last year could check some major boxes.